pystatsv1/PyStatsV1/README.md

 PyStatsV1 provides **plain, transparent Python scripts** that mirror classical **R textbook analyses**, making it easy for students, tutors, and practitioners to:

 - run statistical analyses from the command line,
 - generate synthetic data for teaching,
 - produce figures and JSON summaries,
 - and compare outputs across R/Python.

-The project follows a **chapter-based structure**—each chapter includes a simulator + analyzer + Makefile targets + CI smoke tests.
+The project follows a **chapter-based structure** — each chapter includes a simulator, an analyzer, Makefile targets, and CI smoke tests.

+### Who is this for?

+PyStatsV1 is designed for:

+- **Students** who want to run textbook-style analyses in real Python code.
+- **Instructors / TAs** who need reproducible demos and synthetic data for lectures, labs, or assignments.
+- **Practitioners** who prefer plain scripts and command-line tools over large frameworks.
+- **R users** who want a clear, line-by-line bridge from R examples into Python.

 ---